Psychologically Safe Leader Assessment

 Administrator

-Consider having direct reports complete the Employee Feedback version of the assessment to gain insight into their perspectives on their leader.
+3. Consider having direct reports complete the Employee Feedback version of the assessment.
+This can help you gain insight into their perspectives on their leader.

-Generate various reports to help you develop a strategy for continual improvement of leadership strategies.
+4. Generate various reports to help you develop a strategy for continual improvement.

 Individual leader

-View your results and identify strategies that you want to continue or start that can help improve psychological safety for your employees.
+2. View your results.
+Identify strategies that you want to continue or start that help improve PHS for your employees.

-Consider having your direct reports complete the Employee Feedback version of the assessment to gain insight into their perspectives.
+3. Consider having your direct reports complete the Employee Feedback version of the assessment.
+This can help you gain insight into their perspectives.

 How can individual leaders act on the results?

-• Identify specific strategies from your results you wish to incorporate in your leadership approach.
+• Choose strategies from your results you wish to add into your leadership approach.

 • Create a realistic and attainable action plan.